 If we are unable to obtain suitable compensation, or if liability is not accepted, then we will commence court proceedings.
 Should it come to this, we will guide you through the process every step of the way to make sure you get the best possible outcome.

 Taking Your Case to Court

-Once we send the Court your claim, they will provide a timetable on how the matter will proceed.
+Once we begin litigation the Court will provide a timetable on how the matter will proceed.
 This will be explained to you by your specialist.

 In the case of a serious accident, we understand the need for specialist medical care and additional support both financially and emotionally.
 Accidents can have a devastating impact on the lives of both you and your family.
-Our specialist firm are here to support you in more than just your claim.
+Our specialist firm are here to support you.
 If you or a loved one have been involved in an accident that has caused severe injuries, we will be here to assist you in arranging the appropriate rehabilitation and care to aid your recovery.